Empowering people, changing lives

 to meet the needs of the people they are serving.

 The CEO and founder of Lighting The Path

 “Working with missionaries in West Africa was supposed to be a short-term commitment, but it opened doors to a life purpose and passion of empowering others and ending poverty.
-I’m so fortunate to be able to impact lives and show them the love of Christ, all while partnering with some of the most passionate and driven people on the globe.” – Dawn Malcolm
+I’m so fortunate to be able to impact lives, empower those in need and show them the love of Christ, all while partnering with some of the most passionate and driven people on the globe.” – Dawn Malcolm

 Meet Our Board

-DAWN MALCOLM – Lighting the Path founder, CEO and Program Instructor
+DAWN MALCOLM – Lighting the Path Founder, CEO and Project Developer and Director

 KAREN ROBINSON MOORE – Grant Researcher, Project Resource and Facility Specialist